StuartsProjects/SX12XX-LoRa/Library Functions.md

     LORA_CR_4_7
     LORA_CR_4_8

 The SX126X and SX127X devices have an low data rate optimisation setting that needs to be set when the symbol time is greater than 16mS.
-You can manually turn it on or off or set it to LDRO_AUTO and the library does the calculation for you
+You can manually turn it on or off or set it to LDRO\_AUTO and the library does the calculation for you

     //Low date rate optimisation, need to be set when symbol time > 16mS LDRO_OFF
     LDRO_ON
     LDRO_AUTO       //automatically calculated and set

+**setBufferBaseAddress(0x00, 0x00)**

+This sets the default location for the locations in the LoRa device buffer where transmitted and received packets start.
+The defaults of these locations are set in the transmit and receive functions, so this function is not normally required.

+**setPacketParams(PreAmblelength, LORA\_PACKET\_VARIABLE\_LENGTH, PacketLength, LORA\_CRC\_ON, LORA\_IQ\_NORMAL)**

+Set the packet parameters.
+PreAmblelength is normally 8.
+There is a choise of LORA\_PACKET\_VARIABLE\_LENGTH for variable length explicit packets or LORA\_PACKET\_FIXED\_LENGTH for implicit packets.
+PacketLength is 1 to 255, it can be set here but is normally handled within the transmitter and receiver functions.
+There is the option of using a packet CRC with LORA\_CRC\_ON or not using a CRC with LORA\_CRC\_OFF.
+IQ can be set to LORA\_IQ\_NORMAL or LORA\_IQ\_INVERTED.

+**setSyncWord(LORA\_MAC\_PRIVATE\_SYNCWORD)**

+You can define the syncword here, either a 8 bit value of your own choice or the standard values of LORA\_MAC\_PRIVATE\_SYNCWORD (0x12) or LORA\_MAC\_PUBLIC\_SYNCWORD (0x34).
+Take care with setting your own syncwords, some values may not be compatible with other LoRa devices or can give reduced sensitivity.

+**setHighSensitivity()**

+Sets LoRa device for the highest sensitivity at expense of slightly higher LNA current.
+The alternative is setLowPowerReceive() for lower sensitivity with slightly lower current.

+**setDioIrqParams(MASK, DIO0\_MASK, DIO1\_MASK, DIO2\_MASK)**

+Sets up the how the device responds to internal events.
+This function is written to match the style used by the SX126X and SX127X devices.
+MASK is applied to the IRQ settings for DIO0, DIO1 and DIO2, its normally set to IRQ\_RADIO\_ALL (0xFFFF).
+Whilst the SX127X only has an 8 bit IRQ register the library has extended the function to provide additional IRQ detections that can be found in the SX126X and SX127X.

+In the case of the SX127X, the function maps the internal interrupts to the DIO0, DIO1 and DIO2 pins according to this table;

+	IRQ_RADIO_NONE              0x00
+	IRQ_CAD_ACTIVITY_DETECTED   0x01       //active on DIO1
+	IRQ_FSHS_CHANGE_CHANNEL     0x02       //active on DIO2
+	IRQ_CAD_DONE                0x04       //active on DIO0
+	IRQ_TX_DONE                 0x08       //active on DIO0
+	IRQ_HEADER_VALID            0x10       //read from IRQ register only IRQ_CRC_ERROR               0x20       //read from IRQ register only IRQ_RX_DONE                 0x40       //active on DIO0
+	IRQ_RADIO_ALL               0xFFFF

+	IRQ_TX_TIMEOUT              0x0100     //so that readIrqstatus can return additional detections IRQ_RX_TIMEOUT              0x0200     //so that readIrqstatus can return additional detections
+	IRQ_NO_PACKET_CRC           0x0400     //so that readIrqstatus can return additional detections

+**setupLoRa(Frequency, Offset, SpreadingFactor, Bandwidth, CodeRate, Optimisation)**

+As an alternative to setting up the LoRa device with separate functions (as above) you can use this function.
+The function first sets the Frequency of operation, the frequency is in hertz as a 32 bit unsigned integer.
+The actual programmed operating frequency is the sum of Frequency and Offset (also 32 bit integer).

+SpreadingFactor, Bandwidth and CodeRate are the LoRa modem parameters and the choices are as given for the setModulationParams() described above.

+When using setupLoRa() that library function calls the following functions using these defaults;

+	setMode(MODE_STDBY_RC)
+	setPacketType(PACKET_TYPE_LORA);
+	setRfFrequency(Frequency, Offset);
+	calibrateImage(0);
+	setModulationParams(SpreadingFactor, Bandwidth, CodeRate, LDRO_AUTO);
+	setBufferBaseAddress(0x00, 0x00);
+	setPacketParams(8, LORA_PACKET_VARIABLE_LENGTH, 255, LORA_CRC_ON, LORA_IQ_NORMAL);
+	setSyncWord(LORA_MAC_PRIVATE_SYNCWORD);
+	LORA_MAC_PUBLIC_SYNCWORD = 0x34
+	setHighSensitivity();
+	setDioIrqParams(IRQ_RADIO_ALL, IRQ_TX_DONE, 0, 0);

 **printLoraSettings()**